coreyabraham/pongPrototype/README.md

 # Pong Prototype (Raylib C / C++)

-A simple pong prototype done with Raylib C / C++ for a school project!
+A simple pong prototype done with Raylib C / C++ for a school project.
 There's not really much else to it honestly.

 # Keybindings